-If you are experiencing fever and/or mild symptoms, you should call our 24/7 Nurse on Call (406) 327-4770 to be evaluated or visit Community FirstCare.
+If you are experiencing fever and/or mild symptoms, call our 24/7 Nurse on Call (406) 327-4770 to be evaluated or visit Community FirstCare for evaluation and testing.
 Additionally you should isolate at home.
-For details about how to correctly perform home isolation, tips for managing your illness at home with family members, and guidance on when you can discontinue home isolation, please visit the CDC’s website
+For details about how to correctly perform home isolation and tips for managing your illness at home with family members, please visit the CDC’s website

 Should I get tested?

 Yes.
-Call our 24/7 Nurse on Call for evaluation or visit Community FirstCare.
+Call our 24/7 Nurse on Call after hours for evaluation or visit Community FirstCare for evalutation and testing.

 Worsening symptoms – I need to see my provider.

 Be alert to any changing symptoms and seek prompt medical attention if your symptoms are getting worse.
-If you feel you need to visit your healthcare provider, call our 24/7 Nurse on Call at (406) 327-4770 to evaluate symptoms or visit Community FirstCare.
+If you feel you need to visit your healthcare provider, call our 24/7 Nurse on Call at (406) 327-4770 to evaluate symptoms or visit Community FirstCare for evaluation and testing.